Should I Become a Forensic Counselor?

 Although forensic counselors usually require graduate degrees to find employment, most graduate degree programs only accept students who already hold bachelor's degrees.
 Not all schools require students to hold bachelor's degrees in related fields, per the BLS.
 However, many graduate programs often prefer students to complete some prerequisite coursework related to psychology or counseling.

 Bachelor's degree programs that potentially prepare students for further graduate studies may include counseling, behavioral sciences or psychology.
-Common coursework in psychology degree programs may include social psychology, abnormal psychology, personality studies, cognitive psychology, clinical counseling methodology, life span development and psychology research methods.
-Most programs require students to complete internships either in the field at counseling centers or through participating in psychology-related research projects.
+Common coursework in psychology degree programs may include social psychology, abnormal psychology, personality studies, cognitive psychology, clinical counseling methodology, and psychology research methods.
+Most programs require students to complete internships in the field either at counseling centers or through participating in psychology-related research projects.

 - Participate in forensic internships.
 At the bachelor's degree level, students may not have access to psychology internships at correctional facilities.
 Nevertheless, students may find internships through other forensic institutions, including drug abuse rehabilitation centers and parolee mental health hospitals.